neuro-inc/neuro-cli/docs/client_reference.rst

    .. comethod:: close()

-      Close Neuro client, all calls after closing are forbidden.
+      Close Neuro API client, all calls after closing are forbidden.

       The method is idempotent.